Who was uphill? Gwyneth Paltrow trial spotlights skier code

 The question has become a focal point of the trial, as both sides call legions of family members, friends and doctors to testify in Park City — the posh Rocky Mountain resort town that draws a throng of celebrities each year for the Sundance Film Festival.

-In the courtroom, attorneys have used the term “downhill” hundreds of times each day to try to persuade the jury that the opposing side represents the skier who was uphill and to blame.
+His instructor testified that he didn’t witness the moment of the crash either but approached Paltrow and Sanderson afterward.

+Apple Martin, then 11, remembered that her mother was in a “state of shock” after the collision and that she used an expletive to say that a man hit her on the run.

-Paltrow’s legal team has invested heavily in convincing the jury that she was downhill when the crash happened, even commissioning artists to render their client’s version of events with multiple, advanced animations.
+To support Paltrow’s version of events, specifically that she was downhill when the crash happened, her defense team commissioned artists to render advanced animations.

-Because no video footage of the collision was included as evidence, the recollections of a ski buddy of Sanderson’s who claimed last week to be the collision’s sole eyewitness has become a sticking point for Paltrow’s team.
+Because no video footage was included as evidence, the recollections of a ski buddy of Sanderson’s who claims to be the sole eyewitness has become a sticking point for Paltrow’s team.
+In addition to sharing animations, Paltrow’s team undercut the man’s testimony by calling on experts arguing that Paltrow was downhill.

-Over objections from Sanderson’s attorneys, the court has allowed Paltrow’s team to play three of the seven high-resolution animations on a projector positioned between witnesses and the jury box — showing the eyeball-like prunes of Deer Valley’s aspen trees, the ski coats of Paltrow’s children and groomed snow on Bandana, the beginner run where Sanderson and Paltrow crashed.
+Over objections from Sanderson’s attorneys, the court has allowed Paltrow’s team to play three of the seven high-resolution animations on a projector positioned between witnesses and the jury box — showing the pruning on Deer Valley’s aspen trees, childrens’ ski coats and groomed snow on the beginner run where Sanderson and Paltrow crashed.

-Irving Scher, a biomechanical engineer hired by Paltrow’s defense team, used a dry-erase marker to draw stick figures and line graphs, and to jot down equations for force and torque to argue that science supported Paltrow’s claim that she was downhill when the collision began.
+Irving Scher, a biomechanical engineer hired by Paltrow’s defense team, drew stick figures and line graphs on a white board, as well as jotted down equations calculating force and torque to argue that science supported Paltrow’s account.

-“Ms. Paltrow’s version of events is consistent with the laws of physics and how people move and rotate,” Scher testified Tuesday.
+“Ms. Paltrow’s version of events is consistent with the laws of physics,” Scher testified Tuesday.

-In an equally theatrical display last week, Sanderson’s lawyers tried to rope Paltrow into a reenactment of events to poke holes in her claim that Sanderson ran into her from behind — yet ended up on top when the two plummeted to the ground.
-Her attorneys objected to the actor’s participation in the reenactment and the judge put the kibosh on that.
+In an equally theatrical display last week, Sanderson’s lawyers tried but failed to rope Paltrow into a reenactment of events, when the judge put the kibosh on it.

-While there are minor differences in state laws when it comes down to finding fault, “in court it becomes a question of who was the uphill skier,” said Denver attorney Jim Chalat, who has litigated cases in Utah as well.
-His firm, Chalat Hatten & Banker, has 20 active collision cases in Colorado alone.
+While there are minor differences in state laws when it comes down to finding fault, “in court it becomes a question of who was the uphill skier,” said Denver attorney Jim Chalat, who has litigated cases in Utah and Colorado.

-“It’s the uphill skier who is almost always in a position to cause the crash,” Chalat said Monday.
+“It’s the uphill skier who is almost always in a position to cause the crash,” Chalat said.
 “If you’re skiing too fast for your own ability and you can’t carve out a turn, and you hit someone, you’re going to be in trouble.”

 Still, crashes between skiers are rare.
-The majority of incidents resulting in injuries or death occur when skiers or snowboarders slam into stationary objects, usually trees.
+Most incidents resulting in injuries or death occur when skiers or snowboarders slam into stationary objects, usually trees.
 Collisions involving people represent only about 5% of skier injuries, Chalat said.

-During the 2021-2022 season, there were two reported fatalities as a result of collisions between two skiers, according to the National Ski Areas Association, who developed the first Skier Responsibility Code in 1962.

-Experts at the Paltrow trial have called the code “rules of the road” and argued it’s ubiquitous, with similar etiquette in Canada, Australia and parts of Europe.
+Experts at the Paltrow trial have argued that the National Ski Areas Association’s more than 60-year-old code is ubiquitous, with similar etiquette in Canada, Australia and parts of Europe.

-Even though serious crashes are uncommon, the snow sports industry has prioritized collision awareness in its safety programming.
-The responsibility code was recently updated to urge skiers involved in a collision to share contact information with each other and a ski area employee.

 “It’s like going to a baseball game and you get hit in the head by a foul ball.
 You know by sitting there that there’s some risk of that happening,” he said.